stem cell therapy alzheimers dementia

 Sundown Syndrome

-Sundowning or “late-day confusion” is a common neurological symptom of Alzheimer’s disease.
-Patients and family members taking care of patients with the disease need to be aware that confusion and frequent agitation might depend on the time of day.
+Sundowning or “late-day confusion” is a common neurological symptom of Alzheimer’s.
+Patients and family members caring for patients with the disease must know that confusion and frequent agitation might depend on the time of day.
 The most dangerous type of Sundowning behavior includes persistent Hallucinations or wandering away from home.
 Sundowners often experience pronounced symptoms in the late afternoon or evening.
-Sundowning usually occurs in middle-stage to advanced ALZ.
+Sundowning usually occurs in middle-stage to advanced ALZ. dementia-alzheimers-symptoms

 4 Types of Dementia

-2. Lewy Body occurs when abnormal amyloid precursor protein appear in nerve cells and result in impaired cell signaling or function.
+2. Lewy Body occurs when abnormal amyloid precursor protein appears in nerve cells, resulting in impaired cell signaling or function.

 3. Frontotemporal – occurs when the temporal or frontal lobes of the human brain shrink or get damaged.